The history of ERP systems- then, now and the future?

 In 2000, the Gartner Group defined ERP II as internet enabled software that gave real time access to the ERP solution.
 It also provided functionalities outside of the business like supply chain management, customer relationship management (CRM) and business intelligence.

-The Cloud appears in the history of ERP
+The Cloud appears-the present and the future of ERP systems

 They now have remote, web-based access via advanced apps that run even on mobile devices.
 Today’s Cloud ERP systems cover every necessary aspect of business.
-They have advanced reporting, analytics, business intelligence tools and functionalities.
-Cloud ERP is also as secure if not more than legacy ERP solutions.
+They have advanced reporting, analytics, business intelligence tools and functionalities and provide real time data even on the go.
 The future will see the integration of Cloud ERP with IoT, IoE, social media and even greater security competence.

 Why the Versa Cloud ERP

-Versa ERP formerly VersAccounts is a modern all-in-one software created for fast growing inventory heavy manufacturing, distribution, and e-commerce businesses moving to the next level.
-It is more powerful than old software used by your larger competitors, yet simple and affordable enough for use in businesses like yours.
+Versa ERP formerly VersAccounts is a modern, all-in-one, cloud business solution created for rapidly expanding manufacturing, distribution, and e-commerce businesses looking to touch the next echelon of business growth.
+It is far more capable than business solutions used by your competitors, yet easy to use and affordable with flexible payment plans.

 Yearly fees start at USD $1,800 per year for all of the capabilities included in the Versa software including financials, AR/AP, manufacturing, inventory, warehouse, shipping/receiving, logistics, projects, CRM, B2B/B2C e-Commerce and more.